Global Growth Requires Local Payment Capabilities

 Modernizing Payments Infrastructure

-Cart abandonment is the menace of any eCommerce retailer vying to convert online visitors into paying customers – and with half of online shoppers saying that they’ve abandoned their carts because they aren’t able to pay using their preferred method.
+Cart abandonment is a menace for any eCommerce retailer vying to convert online visitors into paying customers, and half of online shoppers say they’ve abandoned their carts because they can’t pay using their preferred method.
 Integrating local payment methods can mean the difference between yet another abandoned cart and a completed path to purchase.

 A truly global payments infrastructure will cater to consumers’ growing preference for e-wallets, particularly in Asia and Europe.
 By next year, consumers will use e-wallets to pay for nearly 50% of global eCommerce sales, according to a Research and Markets forecast.